abi123shek/kubernetes_clusters/Nginx_project/project_overview.md

 how to run after creating deployment.yml file use cmd: kubectl apply -f deployment.yml

 ## create persistent volume
+how to run after creating presistentVolume.yml file use cmd: kubectl apply -f PresistentVolume.yml

 ## create persistent volume claim
+how to run after creating presistentVolumeClaim.yml file use cmd: kubectl apply -f presistentVolumeClaim.yml

+### After ensuring all this  thing we need to port forward to access from web browser
+kubectl port-forward service/nginx-service -n my-nginx-server 81:80 --address=0.0.0.0

+*here write your servicename which is present in your service.yml file *ensure that all the service are running properly or not for that use cmd: kubectl get all -n (your namespace) *if port 80:80 is not working then bind your port with another and bind address with any ip